NavinBondade/Breast-Cancer-Segmentation-With-Advance-Attention-U-Net/README.md

 <img src="https://github.com/NavinBondade/Breast-Cancer-Segmentation-With-Attention-UNet/blob/main/Graphs/Dataset%20Visualization%202.png?raw=true" width="750" height="500">
 </p>
 <h2>Methodology</h2>
-<p>Attention U-Net network borrowed the idea of an attention mechanism from NLP and used it in skip connections.
-It gave the skip connections an extra idea of which region to focus on while segmenting the given object.
-The model has been trained for 20 epochs with binary cross entropy as the loss function and Adam as the optimizer.</p>
+<p>The U-Net architecture, renowned for its exceptional performance in image segmentation tasks, incorporates a novel attention mechanism inspired by natural language processing techniques.
+This mechanism is strategically integrated into the skip connections, empowering them to selectively prioritize specific image regions during the segmentation process.
+By dynamically adjusting the focus of the skip connections, the U-Net can effectively identify and delineate the desired object within the image.
+The model was meticulously trained for 20 epochs, employing binary cross-entropy as the loss function and the Adam optimizer, resulting in a robust and accurate segmentation capability. </p>
 <p align="center">
 <img src="https://github.com/NavinBondade/Breast-Cancer-Segmentation-With-Attention-UNet/blob/main/Graphs/model.png?raw=true">
 </p>